 Politics and Money – Two Stumbling Blocks to Health

 Many believe that outdated ideologies or financial conflicts may be blinding the CDC and other anti-vaping organization such as the American Lung Association.

-Unlike in the U.K, Dr. Vivek Murthy, the US surgeon general has not recognized the public-health question of whether e-cigs and vaporizers offer smokers a reduced-risk alternative to traditional cigarettes.
-That said, Dr. Murthy is now saying that e-cig technology should be embraced if there is, infact evidence showing that vaping can help smokers who otherwise have trouble quitting their habit.
+Unlike in the United Kingdom, Dr. Vivek Murthy, the US surgeon general has not recognized the public-health question of whether e-cigs and vaporizers offer smokers a reduced-risk alternative to traditional cigarettes.
+Dr. Murthy chooses to say that e-cig technology should be embraced only when there is enough evidence that vaping can help smokers who have failed to quit by other methods.

 Have you been able to quit cigarettes using a vaping device?
 We’d love to hear from you, so please leave a comment.